syncfusion-content/blazor-docs/blazor/document-editor/fields.md

 ---
 layout: post
 title: Fields in Blazor DocumentEditor Component | Syncfusion
-description: Learn how to use fields in Syncfusion Blazor DocumentEditor component.
+description: Checkout and learn here all about the fields in Syncfusion Blazor DocumentEditor component and more.
 platform: Blazor
 control: DocumentEditor
 documentation: ug
 ---

-# Fields
+# Fields in Blazor DocumentEditor Component

 Document Editor has preservation support for all types of fields in an existing word document without any data loss.